margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for a conversation with a cousin
 * Grateful for the smell of cleaning materials
 * Grateful for the little boy
+* Grateful for the woman dancing in Starbucks
+* Grateful for architecture and sketching
+* Grateful to fact check and identify the Truth online and listen to the experts
+* Grateful for architecture and that any house can be made new and fresh and amazing

 <br>